 We call bullying deliberate physical violence or repeated unkindness by one child or a group of children against another child who can’t defend themselves.
 Bullying may include any of the following sorts of behaviour:

 - Pushing or jostling

 - Name calling

 - Damaging belongings on purpose

 - Deliberately not letting children play with their group of friends and isolating them

 How do we create a school where bullying does not happen?

-We will also talk about how to stop bullying in our PDL lessons and every year in assemblies.
+We will also talk about how to stop bullying in our RHE lessons and every year in assemblies.